Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/ImageFile/README.md

 # Overview

-The `ImageFile` component renders a single image file and provides functionality to delete the file.
-This component is useful for managing individual image files, allowing users to perform actions like deleting the file.
+The `ImageFile` component is designed to display and manage an individual image file within upload components.

 # Props